Spencer-Holdeman/Spencer-Holdeman/README.md

 - 👋 Hi, I’m @Spencer-Holdeman
 - 👀 I’m interested in computer programming
-- 🌱 I’m currently learning python (flask), php, sql, uiua
+- 🌱 I’m currently learning python (flask), sql, uiua
 - 💞️ I’m looking to collaborate on nothing currently
 - 📫 How to reach me: spencerholdeman2@gmail.com
 - ⚡ Fun fact: I am a multi-instrumentalist.
 My insturments that I know how to play are: Guitar, Drums, and Bass